Grassley Statement at an Executive Business Meeting

 Executive Business Meeting

 Good morning.
-Today on the agenda, we have a number of bills and a U.S. Marshal nominee.
+Today we have a number of bills and nominees on the agenda.

 Regarding the bills, S. 247 will be held over at the request of Senator Cruz and S. 483 will be held over at the request of Senator Hatch.
 S. 524, the Comprehensive Addiction and Recovery Act of 2015, is on the agenda for the first time, so it will be held over as well.
 Obviously, the hearing yesterday illustrated the need to take action to address the tragic opioid epidemic that has affected so many lives.
 We’re not there yet, but we are working hard on a manager’s amendment to CARA that I hope the committee can take up soon and pass with broad, bipartisan support.